iskitsas/http-traffic-simulator/desktop-app/README.md

 ### To build the executable files (unpacked) and installer

-Open terminal in POC directory and run the command-
+Open terminal in desktop-app directory and run the command-

 `npm run electron:build`